How to Balance Developer Autonomy and Organizational Security

 ngrok

-Gartner predicts that 75% of employees will acquire, modify, or create technology outside IT's visibility by 2027.
+Gartner predicts that 75%(link is external) of employees will acquire, modify, or create technology outside IT's visibility by 2027.
 That statistic is staggering, but it's not new.
 Developers inherently want to use the best, most efficient tool for the task, even if it's not within the company's approved tech stack.
 While this certainly isn't malicious, tools used without the knowledge or approval of the IT department can introduce security risks because they aren't vetted, monitored, or updated, making them prime targets for attack.

 To date, companies have attempted to enforce strict policies around the use of technology.
 However, these policies are routinely ignored, causing nearly 7 in 10 organizations to be compromised by shadow IT from 2021 to 2022.
 To combat this, companies must find a way for developers to choose their tools, and ensure that they are properly vetted and securely integrated with the rest of the stack.